VandPerson/Simple-Chat-RAGent/README.md

 ### **Language Model:**
 The prompt sent to the LLM includes both the instructions and context chunks.
-If `enable_history` is `True`, previous user messages are also included in the prompt.
+If `include_history` is `True`, previous user messages are also included in the prompt.
 By default, this is set to `False`, but it can be changed as parameter when calling the `/api/ask` endpoint.

 ### **Modular Design:**